ErikLetson/steem-lottobot/README.md

 After configuring Lottobot, simply run the file `start.py` to begin.
 Lottobot will output messages to a series of log files located in the `data` directory.

-If you would like to stop a running instance of Lottobot, the recommended method is to run the file `killit.py`.
+Lottobot can accept some commands while running.
+These commands are passed to Lottobot using the `runcom.py` file.
-This will kill ALL running instances of Lottobot.
+Using this file is the recommended way to stop a running instance of Lottobot.
+To stop (kill) Lottobot immediately, enter `k` into the runtime commander (`runcom.py`), or to kill it at the end of the current lottery, enter `n`.

 To enter a post in Lottobot's lottery, simply send a transfer of at least 0.1 SBD or STEEM to the account that you associated Lottobot with, and include the url of the post in the memo of the transfer.
 Lottobot will then